EmaanNasir196/dancehub/README.md

 `npm install`

-🧪 Running in Development Mode
+Development Mode Running 🧪

 npm run dev

-This starts the development server using tools like nodemon.
+It starts the development server, using tool such as nodemon.

-🚀 Running in Production Mode
+ Running 🚀

 `npm start`

-Make sure to run npm install first if it’s your first time setting up.
+Then first of all, if it is a first setup, make sure you run npm install.

-🌱 Seeding the Database
+Seeding the Database 🌱

-Before starting, you may want to seed the database to create an admin user.
+You may also want to seed the database before proceeding to create an admin user.

 `node seed/seed.js`